Can You Pour Fabric Softener Directly On Clothes?

 Residue Buildup

-Excess fabric softener that isn’t properly diluted can leave a residue on your clothes.
-This residue might make your clothes feel greasy, heavy, or less absorbent.
-Over time, residue buildup can affect the overall quality of your garments and even cause odors.
+Improperly diluted fabric softener leaves residue on garments.
+This residue makes clothes feel greasy, heavy, or less absorbent.
+Over time, residue buildup degrades fabric quality and produces persistent odors in garments.

 Reduced Absorbency